 If Zyloprim's side effects are severe and don't abate over time, medical providers have just a few other options for gout sufferers.
 Instead of lowering uric acid in the bloodstream, they can try to pump up the amount of uric acid excreted by the kidneys with a drug called Benemid.

-For more on gout and other popular prescriptions, see the links on the next page.
+For more on gout and other popular prescriptions, see the links below.